jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Right.
 Obviously."
 Sophia looked down at her own homework, heat creeping up her neck.
 "That's what I meant."

-The silence that followed was complicated, full of things neither of them was saying.
+The silence that followed was full of things neither of them was saying.
 Outside the windows, Winnipeg was turning gray and gold in the late afternoon—that particular October light that made everything look like memory.

 "So," Ethan said finally, breaking the tension.
 "My parents' dinner on Friday.
 You're still coming, right?"

 Sophia had been trying not to think about that.
-Meeting Robert and Caroline Hayes felt like walking into an evaluation, which is exactly what Ethan said it was.
+Meeting Robert and Caroline Price felt like walking into an evaluation, which is exactly what Ethan said it was.

 "If you want me to."